 - 1. Vaccines Active (Natural and recombinant) and passive - 2.
 Antimicrobial agents- General modes of action of antibacterial (Penicillin, Streptomycin), antifungal (Amphotericin and Griseofulvin), antiviral (Amantadine, Acyclovir)agents - 3.
 Interferons - 4.
-Antibiotic resistance -Tests for antimicrobial susceptibility (Disc diffusion)
+Antibiotic resistance Tests for antimicrobial susceptibility (Disc diffusion)

-II Skill Outcomes:
+III Skill Outcomes:

-By the completion of the course the learner should able to-1.Perform some of the ag-ab reactions

-- 2. Carry out the biochemical tests useful for identification of of bacteria - 3.
+- 1.Perform some of the ag-ab reactions - 2.
+Carry out the biochemical tests useful for identification of of bacteria - 3.
 Perform antibiotic sensitivity test - 4.
 Identify some common symptoms and relate them to etiology - 5.
 Prepare some differential media routinely used for identification of bacteria